essykings/python-datetime/README.md

 ```

-Therefor the number of days between 2nd october 2019 and 30th October 2019 is 28 days.
+Therefore the number of days between 2nd October 2019 and 30th October 2019 is 28 days.

 ### How to calculate the time difference between two datetime.time objects

-Lets say you have two datetime.time objects as shown below
+Let's say you have two datetime. time objects as shown below

 ```python
 time_1 = time(2019, 10, 2)
 time_2 = time(2014, 10, 30)
 ```

-To obtain the difference, we will subtract the two objects as follows
+To obtain the difference, subtract the two objects as follows

 ``python
 time_2 - time_1